 A cave.
 The walls are dark in the depth of the Earth.
 No light.
 Only the quivering rays of hot coals… the fire that burns in the throat of the dragon.
-In the low vibrational frequency of the Underworld, the breath of Hades floats all around his chamber to create the field of death.
+In the low vibrational frequency of the Underworld, the breath of Hades floats all around to create the field of death.

-When she returns to the Underworld with her heart in resonance, she expands beyond her skin and merges into the Self.
+When Persephone returns to the Underworld with her heart in resonance, she expands beyond her skin and merges into the Self.
 One breath in the Womb of Creation.
 Pneuma unfolding like the infinite spiral of life force.

 Lilith was created by God simultaneously as he created Adam, the first man.
 They came from the same seed.
 Synchronously manifesting the essential feminine and the essential masculine, in their purest forms.
 She was wild; she was fire, earth, water, and air.
 The power of energy manifested, Shakti.

-In their united birth in a Patriarchal field, Lilith and Adam coexisted for the worst and for the best.
+But in their united birth in a Patriarchal field, Lilith and Adam coexisted for the worst and for the best.
 When the masculine is in supremacy, it creates two as the I of the masculine is omnipotent.

 Adam, as well Lilith, wanted to be on the top.
 In duality consciousness and in a field of masculine superiority, women understand power as power-over as well.
 There is then a spot to be occupied by one to the detriment of the other.
 Conflict is of the matter.
 A war between the genders.
 There will be a winner and a vanquished.